myersm0/what-was-said/docs/DEVELOPMENT.md

 10. **Foreign key enforcement**: `PRAGMA foreign_keys = ON` set on every connection.
 All parent-child relationships use `ON DELETE CASCADE`.
 A migration system in `initialize()` detects old schemas and rebuilds tables as needed, preventing orphaned rows.

-11. **Near-duplicate detection via MinHash**: Documents are fingerprinted at ingest using 3-word shingle MinHash signatures.
-New documents are compared against existing docs within a configurable time window (default ±180 days).
-Near-duplicates are ingested normally but the older version is tagged `superseded`, preserving both versions while flagging staleness.
+11. **Near-duplicate detection via two signals**: Documents are fingerprinted at ingest using 3-word shingle MinHash signatures and compared against existing docs within a configurable window (default ±180 days).
+The decision combines Jaccard similarity with a longest-shared-block heuristic — the latter catches revisions that share a large contiguous block but fall below the Jaccard threshold overall (clip → edit → re-clip workflows).
+Strong matches auto-supersede the older version (tagging it `superseded`, preserving both); a middle band is resolved by an interactive prompt, defaulting on rather than logging to stderr.
+The block is intentionally not computed when a pair is auto-superseded on Jaccard alone (it would cost a text fetch plus an O(m·n) LCS the decision doesn't need), so `shared_block_words` is NULL in that case.

 12. **Themeable TUI via semantic color slots**: All TUI colors are driven by a `Theme` struct with named semantic slots (background, text, text_muted, highlight_bg, heading, code, etc.) rather than hardcoded terminal colors.
 Themes are TOML files with hex color values.
 Five built-in themes are compiled into the binary; custom themes can be loaded from the config directory or an absolute path.
 Tag colors remain user-configured independently of the theme.

 13. **Paragraph-aware chunking**: Chunk boundary detection recognizes both sentence-ending punctuation (`.!?`) and paragraph breaks (`\n\n`) as snap points.
 This prevents documents without terminal punctuation (bullet lists, notes, code-heavy content) from producing oversized single chunks.

-14. **Config-directory convention**: All configuration files (`config.toml`, `backend.toml`, `tags.toml`, `derive.toml`, `extract.toml`, themes) live in a single config directory (default `~/.config/what-was-said/`), overridable with `--config`.
+14. **Config-directory convention**: All configuration files (`config.toml`, `llms.toml`, `tags.toml`, themes) live in a single config directory (default `~/.config/what-was-said/`), overridable with `--config`.
 This allows multiple configurations (e.g. personal vs. work) by pointing at different directories.

 15. **Claim extraction with adaptive prompt**: A single prompt handles all document types.
 The LLM adapts its extraction to whatever is substantive in the text rather than following per-domain rules.
 Source-format framings (email attribution, voice memo context) are retained as structural hints only.
 No stored classification — testing showed models are weak at it, and the claim text itself is the representation.